DOB/DOD: January 15, 1919 (New Haven, CT) – January 7, 2003 (Middletown, CT); 83 years old

 Crew assigned (KIA=4, POW=5)

-Pilot, Captain Oscar T. Hanson, KIA, Bemidji MN
+Pilot, Captain Oscar T. Hanson, KIA; Bemidji, MN

-Co-Pilot, 1st Lt Roy C. Keirn, KIA, McKeesport PA
+Co-Pilot, 1st Lt Roy C. Keirn, KIA; McKeesport, PA

-Navigator, 1st Lt Donald G. Topping, POW, St. Louis MO
+Navigator, 1st Lt Donald G. Topping, POW; St. Louis, MO

-Bombardier, 1st Lt Lindsay I. Lipscomb, POW, Conroe TX
+Bombardier, 1st Lt Lindsay I. Lipscomb, POW; Conroe, TX

-Radio Operator, TSgt, George H. Simpson, KIA, Wabash IN
+Radio Operator, TSgt, George H. Simpson, KIA; Wabash, IN

-Engineer/Gunner, TSgt Paul A. Shull, POW, Kansas City MO
+Engineer/Gunner, TSgt Paul A. Shull, POW; Kansas City, MO

-Nose Gunner, SSgt Sidney C. Brown, POW, Darien CT
+Nose Gunner, SSgt Sidney C. Brown, POW; Darien, CT

-Tail Gunner, SSgt Joe N. Burton, POW, Athens GA
+Tail Gunner, SSgt Joe N. Burton, POW; Athens, GA

-Waist Gunner, SSgt Lawrence D. Layton, KIA, Atlanta GA
+Waist Gunner, SSgt Lawrence D. Layton, KIA; Atlanta, GA

 From The Norwalk Hour January 4, 1945

 Mrs. Charlotte Cohn Brown of Raymond Street, Darien, formerly of this city, received word on December 20 that her husband, Staff Sergeant Sidney C. Brown, son of Mr. and Mrs. William B. Brown of Ridgefield, has been missing in action in a raid over Germany since November 30.
-An aerial gunner, Sergeant Brown had been in the service since February 10, 1943 and had been awarded the Air Medal and two Oak Leaf Clusters.
+An aerial gunner, Sergeant Brown had been in the service since February 10, 1943, and had been awarded the Air Medal and two Oak Leaf Clusters.
 He received his initial training at Miami Beach, Florida, and Denver, Colorado, and had been overseas since last March.
 Before entering the service, he was employed at Remington Arms Company in Bridgeport.

 From The Norwalk Hour January 16, 1945

-Slightly hopeful information from another member of the Air Forces regarding Staff Sergeant Sidney C. Brown of Darien, reported missing in Germany since November 30, 1944, and has been received by his family, indicating that the crew bailed out and landed safely, but in enemy territory.
-The information comes from a crew member of a bomber which hovered in the vicinity of Staff Sergeant Brown’s plane.
+Slightly hopeful information from another member of the Air Forces regarding Staff Sergeant Sidney C. Brown of Darien reported missing in Germany on November 30, 1944, and has been received by his family, indicating that the crew bailed out and landed safely, but in enemy territory.
+The information comes from a crew member of a bomber that hovered in the vicinity of Staff Sergeant Brown’s plane.
 Staff Sergeant Brown is the husband of Charlotte Cohn Brown of Raymond Street, Darien, and they have a two-year-old son.
 The sergeant’s parents are Mr. and Mrs. William B. Brown of 13 Catoonah Street, Ridgefield.
 Possessor of the Air Medal and two Oak Leaf Clusters, Staff Sergeant Brown had been overseas since March 1944.
-He went into the service on February 10, 1943, training at Miami Beach, Florida, and Denver Colorado.
+He went into the service on February 10, 1943, training at Miami Beach, Florida, and Denver, Colorado.
 Previously he was employed with the Remington Arms Company in Bridgeport.

 From The Norwalk Hour January 29, 1945